Omar-Abdul-Azeez/TelegramTentsAndTreesSolver/README.md

 and only then it will be complete.
 However, it won't be optimized in the slightest.

 You are welcomed to edit/optimize any part of the code if you want.
 And also if you notice any issues or bugs, Feel free to open an issue.
-Apart from that anything else will be ignored.